huaminghuangtw/Evergreen-Notes/Permanent-Notes/be-careful-how-you-are-talking-to-yourself.md

 [@gottliebMaybeYouShould2019]

-In Maybe You Should Talk to Someone, Lori Gottlieb frames **guilt** in a way I hadn’t considered before:
+In *Maybe You Should Talk to Someone*, Lori Gottlieb frames **guilt** in a way I hadn’t considered before:

 The **“self-imposed sentences”** we give ourselves.